RogerJFX/PPP/ppp.md

 #### 1. Preface

 We all faced many paradigms concerning software development like design patterns, proper documentation, Scrum asf..
 Any of them should help to improve code quality.
-Nevertheless we all know the situation when taking over a software project, that might be compliant with all those paradigms, but still we are in trouble for some reason, because we can't get the clue in time.
+Nevertheless, we all know the situation when taking over a software project, that might be compliant with all those paradigms, but still we are in trouble for some reason, because we can't get the clue in time.